Tourist using smartphone for mobile internet in Rio de Janeiro with skyline and coastline in background

 What is the best way to get internet in Rio?

-For most tourists, eSIM is the fastest and most convenient option.
+For many tourists, eSIM is the fastest and most convenient option.

 Is WiFi enough in Rio?

-WiFi is available in hotels and cafés, but mobile data is more reliable for city travel.
+WiFi is useful in hotels and cafés, but mobile data is more reliable for city travel.

 Can I buy a SIM card in Rio?